TransistorFM/podcastindustry.org/README.md

 Based on this data, we estimate that the U.S. represents approximately 60-65% of the global podcast advertising market.
 This estimate is based on these findings:

-a) The U.S. market's advanced podcast monetization compared to other countries.
+a) The U.S. market's podcast monetization is advanced compared to other countries.
 b) The relative size of the U.S. digital ad market compared to other major markets.
 c) The dominance of U.S.-based podcast platforms and networks globally.

 Calculating from the U.S. revenue of $1.9 billion:

-- If U.S. is 65% of global: $1.9 billion / 0.65 = $2.92 billion global
+- If the U.S. is 65% of global: $1.9 billion / 0.65 = $2.92 billion global
-- If U.S. is 60% of global: $1.9 billion / 0.60 = $3.17 billion global
+- If the U.S. is 60% of global: $1.9 billion / 0.60 = $3.17 billion global

-This results in our estimated range of $2.9 - $3.2 billion for global podcast advertising revenue.
+This results in our estimated $2.9 - $3.2 billion range for global podcast advertising revenue.

 It's important to note that this estimate is based on available data primarily from English-speaking countries and major digital advertising markets.
 The actual figure could be higher if we had more comprehensive data from non-English speaking markets with growing podcast industries.